ramalok/PIDA/README.md

 was the main method for collecting papers documenting interactions.
 The database of screened literature from Lima-Mendez et al. (2015) was used as template to organize our database.
 The the two databases (Tara and MicroEcoSystems) were merged together and duplicate entries were removed.
 Finally, entries from the AquaSymbio database (http://aquasymbio.fr/) were used to find papers not included in the initial literature search.

 The database documents the ecological interaction between two organisms, identified down to the species level, if possible.
-Interactions are identified as parasitism, predation and benevolent symbiosis (either mutualism or commensalism).
+Interactions are identified as parasitism, predation, benevolent symbiosis (either mutualism or commensalism) and unresolved interactions.
 Parasitism is used in cases where the paper at hand clearly underscores a parasitic interaction.
 Cases of kleptoplasty together with classical predation are contained within the group of entries termed predation.
-Symbiosis includes endo- and ectosymbiosis and is categorized into the different forms of symbiosis (e.g. photosymbiosis).<br />
+Symbiosis includes endo- and ectosymbiosis and is categorized into the different forms of symbiosis (e.g. photosymbiosis).
+Unresolved interactions are associations where it is uncertain whether the interactions are beneficial or antagonistic to the involved partners.<br />

 In addition to genus and species level, the taxonomic classification consists of three levels chosen pragmatically to make the database more user friendly and portable.
 The highest level distinguishes between eukaryote and prokaryote taxa.
 The second level places each taxon within super groups or other high taxonomic levels (e.g. Rhizaria or Alveolata)